semigm/IGME-110/exercises/positioningExercise/cssPositioningExercise.md

 ![Example Layout](sample.png)

 ## Setting Up Files and Folders
-Download the [week8.zip](week8.zip) file from GitHub, and unzip the archive.
+Download the [cssPositioning.zip](cssPositioning.zip) file from GitHub, and unzip the archive.

-You should now have a week8 folder with three files in it: a layout.html file with the basic structure and content for the page you need to create, the photo that's included on the page, and a layout.css file in which you'll put the necessary CSS rules.
+You should now have a cssPositioning folder with three files in it: a layout.html file with the basic structure and content for the page you need to create, the photo that's included on the page, and a layout.css file in which you'll put the necessary CSS rules.

 ## Changing the HTML Content
 Don't. :) Your goal is to replicate what you see in the screen shot!